CompIsle/Morgan-Unit-13/DesignNotes.md

 I viewed the 3 websites and said "Ok, what looks bad or what could i put my own twist on?"
 Thats was my main startagy, it worked and didn't as many designs went through my head, on one of te concepts it was a mess, like other I previously spoke about.
 I knew Documentation/Comments got the most marks so mainly focued on documentation, however i could not deal with it lookingh like a mess so I quickly tidyed it up.

+The video is embedded from YouTube it's a Google Piel 4a video underneath a Pixel 5 ad, i only relised this once i had started Comments and Documentation so I just never decided to change it, I would be more concered if it was a fully diffrent product.